 Grants Management Intelligence - Participatory Grantmaking d, 2 Key benefits The creation of a large grants pool through the collection of smaller contributions means collective giving has massive potential to deliver ?bang for your buck?.
 Key drawbacks, dangers and obstacles

 We made it easy for you to get connected to some of the 600,000 community groups that make Australia such an exciting and diverse place to live.

-Sign up to receive this free newsletter, as well as event and conference updates, free capacity building resources and more from the Our Community Team.
+Sign up here to get Community Directors Intelligence which is aimed at NFP leaders, as well as event and conference updates, free capacity building resources and more from the ICDA team.